tylersloan/sugar-app/README.md

 No kidding though, this is meant to be a quick reference to identify tricky sugar ingredient names.

-If you have any extra information or ideas on how to enhance this page for the greater good, submit a pull-request.
+If you have any extra information or ideas on how to enhance this page for the greater good or some design sense, submit a pull-request.
 I'm all about making this as useful and useable as possible.

 ---